 The death benefit of a life insurance policy is not paid automatically because the insurance company might not know of the insured’s death unless they are notified.

-If you are searching for the lost life insurance policy of a deceased family member, or you think you may be a beneficiary of an insurance policy you did not know existed, don’t give up hope.
+If you are searching for a deceased family member’s lost life insurance policy, or you think you may be a beneficiary of an insurance policy you did not know existed, don’t give up hope.

-There are ways to find out if a life insurance policy exists and how to track it down.
+There are ways on how to find lost life insurance policies in Canada, check if a life insurance policy exists and how to track it down.
 With the right tools and information, you can get your hands on that policy and be able to claim the provision and protection provided to you by your departed loved ones.

 If you know the deceased had a life insurance policy, speak to their legal or financial advisor.
 Go through their personal files and financial records or contact their employer.

-I hope this article has provided helpful tips on finding a lost life insurance policy in Canada.
+This article has helpful tips for finding a lost life insurance policy in Canada.
 All the best, and may you find that which you seek.